 The future is inclusive, but investment managers are lagging behind

-In 2020, only 13% of senior people on UK investment teams were women.
-To make matters worse, 48% of investment teams had no women at all.
+In 2019, only 13% of senior people on UK investment teams were women (Diversity VC & BVCA 2019).
+To make matters worse, 48% of investment teams had no women at all (Diversity VC 2017).
 At the same time, less than 1% of UK venture funding went to all-female teams and less than 2% went to teams where every founder is part of an ethnic minority.

 To help drive diversity and inclusion (D&I) in asset management, Diversio and Diversity VC worked with the Rose Review to create actionable D&I recommendations for investors.
 Our recommendations focus on everything from investment talent acquisition to unconscious investment bias.
-Ultimately, as the world moves towards a future that is more diverse than ever before, it’s time that investors step up to foster diversity and inclusion in VC and PE.
+Ultimately, as the world moves towards a future that is more diverse than ever before, it’s time that investors step up to foster diversity and inclusion in Venture Capical and Private Equity.

 It is only when diverse perspectives are included at the discussion table that teams can overcome group-think, make better decisions, and ultimately maximize profits.
 However, the challenge of talent management goes beyond hiring.
 It requires us to think about how to succeed with retaining and developing diverse individuals.